Tamara Wilhite is a technical writer, industrial engineer, mother of two, and published sci-fi and horror author.

 HF stands for high frequency, while VHF means very high frequency.
-We’ve seen a shift from lower frequency antennas to high frequency antennas for a variety of reasons.
+We’ve seen a shift from lower frequency antennas to higher frequency antennas for a variety of reasons.
 What are the advantages and disadvantages of VHF and HF?
 Why would you want to use high frequencies instead of lower ones?

 What Are the Advantages of VHF and HF?